-Drug-like products are also sold on the internet and in 'head shops'.
+Drug-like products are also sold on the internet.
 These products are now easier to access and may include incense blends, smoking mixes or party pills.
 Many of these synthetic products are unsafe and they can have very serious consequences for the user.